zokradonh/ecogameserver/README.md

     image: zokradonh/ecogameserver
     stop_grace_period: 20s
     ports:
-      - 2999:2999/udp
+      - 3000:3000/udp
-      - 3000-3001:3000-3001
+      - 3001:3001/tcp
     volumes:
       - ./yourconfig:/app/Configs
       - ./yourworldstorage:/app/Storage
 ```
 This saves the config and storage folders in the same folder of docker-compose.yml.
 You can also use absolute paths instead of `./`.
 You can adjust the `stop_grace_period` time if your world is very big and needs longer for saving the world.
+You can see the needed time with `docker-compose logs`.

 To start server run in the same directory:
 ```